slevithan/xregexp/README.md

 // -> ['1', '<<2>>', '3']
 ~~~

-If `XRegExp.matchRecursive` sees an unbalanced delimiter in the target string, it throws an exception.
+`XRegExp.matchRecursive` throws an error if it sees an unbalanced delimiter in the target string.

 ## XRegExp.build